dino-/grolprep/README.md

 `/var/local/grolprep`.
 This directory will need to be created ahead of time and permissions set as with `grolprep.conf`

+Be aware also that the log-path set in the conf file will need to exist and have permissiong set by-hand as well.

 ## Using the web application